yosriharraby/Task_Keeper/README.md

 ## Contact

-For any inquiries or support, please contact me at [loghmari.ala@tek-up.de](mailto:loghmari.ala@tek-up.de).
+For any inquiries or support, please contact me at [yosriharrabi92@gmail.com]